 I think the fact that we were born in that kind of missions atmosphere contributed much to the missionary spirit of our denomination.

-Let's come back to Winter's three eras/four men.
+Let's come back to Ralph Winter's article on three eras/four men.
 There's a poignant phrase attached to three of them: